Forward and inverse problems of a semilinear transport equation: Concluding remarks

 This work studies forward and inverse problems of a semilinear radiative transport equation with a nonlinear absorption coefficient.
 We established the well-posedness of the model without assuming the smallness of the illumination source.
 This theory is closer to the situation in practical applications, where nonlinear effects are only significant with strong boundary data.
 For the inverse problem of reconstructing the nonlinear absorption coefficient in photoacoustic imaging, we have lifted the restrictions in~\cite{ReZh-SIAM21} by establishing an $L^1$ theory.
 By analyzing the spectral radius of the Peierls integral operator, we proved that the stability constants can be unified for both diffusion and transport regimes by introducing a weighted $L^1$ norm with the eigenfunction that penalizes the anisotropy near the boundary.

-It is not completely clear if the weight function $\Psi_{\eps}$ is necessary in our attempt to unify the stability results in the transport and diffusion regimes.
-On the superficial level, the stability in the diffusive regime does not rely on such a weight.
+It is not entirely clear whether the weight function $\Psi_{\eps}$ is necessary for our attempt to unify the stability results in the transport and diffusion regimes.
+At a superficial level, the stability in the diffusive regime does not depend on such a weight.
 However, this might be due to the fact that the boundary layer effect is not taken care of by the diffusion model with the Dirichlet boundary condition in~\eqref{eq: diff}.
-It would be interesting to see if a weight is needed also in the diffusive regime with Robin-type boundary conditions to take care of the boundary layer effect in the derivation of the diffusion approximation.
+It would be interesting to see whether a weight is also needed in the diffusive regime with Robin-type boundary conditions to account for the boundary-layer effect in the derivation of the diffusion approximation.